HynwLee/How-to-Install-OS-101/How to Install Debian 10 GNOME.md

 appendix 4. customize clipboard example: right-click clipboard -> configure clipboard -> uncheck Save clipboard contents on exit, check Prevent empty clipboard/Ignore images/Ignore selection and change Clipboard history size to 5.

+appendix 5.
+Pain-in-the-ass problem: Dual-booting scheme is highly likely to be screwed up if you reinstall Windows 10 for some reason.
+GRUB will disappear!
+Cause: Windows 10 formatted the EFI partition, and thus, its UUID has changed.
+Solution: Step 1(not sure is this a must): make a Debian installation(NetInst version is fine) medium on a USB -> boot with the USB -> Graphical Rescue Mode -> select your system's root -> open a shell terminal -> sudo mount /dev/sd[root] /mnt sudo mount /dev/sd[efi] /mnt/boot/efi for i in /dev /dev/pts /proc /sys /run; do sudo mount --bind $i /mnt$i; done sudo chroot /mnt grub-install /dev/sd[efi] update-grub
+Step 2(it's a MUST): update the UUID of the EFI partition.
+After step 1, you can boot Debian, but [DEPEND] Dependency failed for /boot/efi error will show up.
+And then there will be a tty for you.
+Right there, you should do the followings:
+# blkid stands for block identification
+sudo blkid
+Jot down the UUID of the EFI partition
+# fstab stands for file systems table
+sudo nano /etc/fstab
+-> update the very UUID
+Hopefully, it will work again.

 [3]
 \# Manual Partitioning Example
 EFI, swap, root, home